publisha/shakespeare_repo/README.md

-# Shakespeare Book assignment for *Design and Production* and *Multi-platform Publishing*
+# Shakespeare Book assignment for *Design and Production*
 ## Various Assets provided for creating a Shakespeare book.

 <!-- Note: Chris J keeps this locally on his Google Drive at teaching/DesignandProduction -->